 So I thought, maybe I should build something like this:

 This thing is 3D printed, and I have a 3D printer, so how hard can it be.. right?

 So I set out to first find a thumbstick to start out with, and on this quest a came across an old Wii Nunchuck somewhere in a drawer, and just before I tore it apart, the idea of just using the nunchuck popped up.

-I searched for any libraries to hook this thing up to my Arduino Leonardo, and it turns out that people has done this before.
+I searched for any libraries to hook this thing up to my Arduino Leonardo, and it turns out that people have done this before.
 The Nunchuck is just an I2C device, which easily can be connected to the an Arduino with SCL and SDA inputs.

 The nice thing about the Nunchuck is that it has an accelerator chip in it.
 So you can program it to wrist movements (beside the 2 buttons).
 My prototype looks like this: